ceocampo/Iris-Flower-Dataset-Analysis/README.md

 The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor), so 150 total samples.
 Four features were measured from each sample: the length and the width of the sepals and petals, in centimeters.

+These features were analyzed and used in building a support vector machine (SVM) model to predict the iris flower species (shown below).

 <div>
 Iris Setosa
 </div>